How To Care For Your Foliage Plants

 As the foliage plant in your house would grow in a container, it is necessary to maintain the right kind of soil for it.
 You can do the following:

-• You should avoid using garden soil as it could be contaminated with fungus or bacteria, hence causing harm to the houseplants.
+• You should avoid using garden soil as it could be contaminated with fungus or bacteria, hence causing harm to the house plants.
+It is also usually poorly draining and gets waterlogged easily.